 - LBR (last branch/interrupt/exception) flag (bit 0) When set, the processor records a running trace of the most recent branches, interrupts, and/or exceptions taken by the processor (prior to a debug exception being generated) in the last branch record (LBR) stack.
 For more information, see the Section 17.5.1, "LBR Stack" (Intel® CoreTM2 Duo and Intel® AtomTM Processor Family) and Section 17.6.1, "LBR Stack" (processors based on Intel® Microarchitecture code name Nehalem). - BTF (single-step on branches) flag (bit 1) When set, the processor treats the TF flag in the EFLAGS register as a "single-step on branches" flag rather than a "single-step on instructions" flag.
 This mechanism allows single-stepping the processor on taken branches.
 See Section 17.4.3, "Single-Stepping on Branches," for more information about the BTF flag. - TR (trace message enable) flag (bit 6) When set, branch trace messages are enabled.
 When the processor detects a taken branch, interrupt, or exception; it sends the branch record out on the system bus as a branch trace message (BTM).
-See Section 17.4.4, "Branch Trace Messages," for more information about the TR flag. - BTS (branch trace store) flag (bit 7) When set, the flag enables BTS facilities to log BTMs to a memoryresident BTS buffer that is part of the DS save area.
+See Section 17.4.4, "Branch Trace Messages," for more information about the TR flag. - BTS (branch trace store) flag (bit 7) When set, the flag enables BTS facilities to log BTMs to a memory-resident BTS buffer that is part of the DS save area.
 See Section 17.4.9, "BTS and DS Save Area." - BTINT (branch trace interrupt) flag (bit 8) When set, the BTS facilities generate an interrupt when the BTS buffer is full.
 When clear, BTMs are logged to the BTS buffer in a circular fashion.
 See Section 17.4.5, "Branch Trace Store (BTS)," for a description of this mechanism.

 - BTS\OFF\OS (branch trace off in privileged code) flag (bit 9) When set, BTS or BTM is skipped if CPL is 0.
-See Section 17.9.2. - BTS\OFF\USR (branch trace off in user code) flag (bit 10) When set, BTS or BTM is skipped if CPL is greater than 0.
-See Section 17.9.2. - FREEZE\LBRS\ON\PMI flag (bit 11) When set, the LBR stack is frozen on a hardware PMI request (e.g. when a counter overflows and is configured to trigger PMI). - FREEZE\PERFMON\ON\PMI flag (bit 12) When set, a PMI request clears each of the "ENABLE" field of MSR\PERF\GLOBAL\CTRL MSR (see Figure 18-3) to disable all the counters. - FREEZE\WHILE\SMM\EN (bit 14) If this bit is set, upon the delivery of an SMI, the processor will clear all the enable bits of IA32\PERF\GLOBAL\CTRL, save a copy of the content of IA32\DEBUGCTL and disable LBR, BTF, TR, and BTS fields of IA32\DEBUGCTL before transferring control to the SMI handler.
+See Section 17.10.2. - BTS\OFF\USR (branch trace off in user code) flag (bit 10) When set, BTS or BTM is skipped if CPL is greater than 0.
+See Section 17.10.2. - FREEZE\LBRS\ON\PMI flag (bit 11) When set, the LBR stack is frozen on a hardware PMI request (e.g. when a counter overflows and is configured to trigger PMI).
+See Section 17.4.7 for details. - FREEZE\PERFMON\ON\PMI flag (bit 12) When set, the performance counters (IA32\PMCx and IA32\FIXED\CTRx) are frozen on a PMI request.
+See Section 17.4.7 for details. - FREEZE\WHILE\SMM\EN (bit 14) If this bit is set, upon the delivery of an SMI, the processor will clear all the enable bits of IA32\PERF\GLOBAL\CTRL, save a copy of the content of IA32\DEBUGCTL and disable LBR, BTF, TR, and BTS fields of IA32\DEBUGCTL before transferring control to the SMI handler.
 Subsequently, the enable bits of IA32\PERF\GLOBAL\CTRL will be set to 1, the saved copy of IA32\DEBUGCTL prior to SMI delivery will be restored, after the SMI handler issues RSM to complete its service.
 Note that system software must check if the processor supports the IA32\DEBUGCTL.FREEZE\WHILE\SMM\EN control bit.
 IA32\DEBUGCTL.FREEZE\WHILE\SMM\EN is supported if IA32\PERF\CAPABILITIES.FREEZE\WHILE\SMM[Bit 12] is reporting 1.
 See Section 18.16 for details of detecting the presence of IA32\PERF\CAPABILITIES MSR. - RTM (bit 15) If this bit is set, advanced debugging of RTM transactional regions is enabled if DR7.RTM is also set.
 See Section 17.3.3.